 - 13.2 A student shall be promoted from second year to third year of Program of study only if he fulfills the academic requirement of securing 25 credits from the following examinations (Irrespective of whether or not the candidate appears for the semester-end examinations as per the normal course of study): - a.
 One regular and two supplementary examinations of I B.Tech I Semester. - b.
 One regular and one supplementary examinations of I B.Tech II Semester. - c.
-One regular examination of II B.Tech I Semester. - if he fulfills the academic requirements of securing 42 credits from the following examinations (Irrespective of whether or not the candidate appears for the semester-end examinations as per the normal course of study): - a.
+One regular examination of II B.Tech I Semester. - 13.3 A student shall be promoted from third year to fourth year of Program of study only if he fulfills the academic requirements of securing 42 credits from the following examinations (Irrespective of whether or not the candidate appears for the semester-end examinations as per the normal course of study): - a.
 One regular and four supplementary examinations of I B.Tech I Semester. - b.
 One regular and three supplementary examinations of I B.Tech II Semester. - c.
 One regular and two supplementary examinations of II B.Tech I Semester. - d.
 One regular and one supplementary examinations of II B.Tech II Semester. - e.
-One regular examination of III B.Tech I Semester. - In case of getting detained for want of credits by sections 13.2 and 13.3 above, the student may make up the credits through supplementary examinations. - 13.4 A student shall register for all the 160 credits and earn all the 160 credits.
+One regular examination of III B.Tech I Semester.

+\ In case of getting detained for want of credits by sections 13.2 and 13.3 above, the student may make up the credits through supplementary examinations.

+- 13.4 A student shall register for all the 160 credits and earn all the 160 credits.
 Marks obtained in all the 160 credits shall be considered for the calculation of the DIVISION based on CGPA. - 13.5 A student who fails to earn 160 credits as indicated in the course structure within eight academic years from the year of their admission shall forfeit his seat in B.Tech.
 Program and his admission stands cancelled.